 Sony Z8H 8K LCD (available in 75, 85 inches): Sony's flagship 8K display was one of two new sets shown off at CES this year, with an X1 Ultimate processor, 4K video at 120Hz, Dolby Vision / Atmos, Netflix Calibrated Mode, and even moveable feet for easy placement in your home.
 Its new 'frame tweeters' should enhance Sony's Acoustic Surface Audio+ tech, too.

-Here's our first look at the Sony Z8H/ZH8 8K TV
+Read our full Sony Z8H/ZH8 8K TV review

 US models: XBR-75Z8H, XBR-85Z8H